 Weller Neighborhood 1624 E. Blaine—Weller Community Garden

-West Central Neighborhood 301 N. Main—Rare Breed Community Garden 727 W. Walnut—West Central Community Garden (at Mother’s Brewing Company)
+West Central Neighborhood 301 N. Main—Rare Breed Community Garden 727 W. Walnut—West Central Community Garden (Mother’s Brewing Company)

-West Side Neighborhood 1405 South Scenic—West Side Community Garden
+West Side Neighborhood 1405 S. Scenic—West Side Community Garden

-Woodland Heights Neighborhood 2031 N. Lyon—Reed Academy/Woodland Heights Neighborhood Garden
+Woodland Heights Neighborhood 2031 N. Lyon—Woodland Heights Neighborhood Garden (Reed Academy)

 Join the Community